-In terms of habitats, there is an area of Traditional Orchard Priority Habitat located adjacent to the site, to the west, along Grove Lane.
+In terms of habitats, there is an area of Traditional Orchard Priority Habitat located adjacent to the site, surrounding the part of the site which extends east from Grove Lane.
 There are also a number of mature trees and hedgerows present along the site boundary.
 This includes the ancient pre-enclosure hedgerow boundary located along the footpath present.
 Adverse effects on these habitats and any associated species may result from disturbance, fragmentation and/or loss, and increased levels of atmospheric pollution.